 The Den, the hotel’s cosy cinema room, can be booked for private watching sessions.

-The Club Vault apartments will sleep fulsome families; however, most of the onsite pursuits – shamanic wellness sessions, live piano in the whisky lounge, cocktails till late – are a bit more grown-up.
+Welcome; however, most of the onsite pursuits – shamanic wellness sessions, live piano in the whisky lounge, cocktails till late – are a bit more grown-up.

 The Other House group are very considerate when it comes to the environment.
 The historic residences they reside in have undergone loving restorations, where care has been taken to preserve original features.
 Life-cycle assessments were carried out during the redesign process, green roofs installed to reduce the hotel’s carbon imprint, and eco-friendly British-sourced materials were used.
 All food in the low-waste kitchen and furnishings throughout come from within the UK too.
 Electricity is used over gas, and guests can download the Other House App, which doesn’t just help you to make reservations and call the lift, but also track energy consumption.
 Plus their private club aims to become a community hub, with talks on shared values with invited locals, and pop-up kitchens to help young chefs pushing sustainable cooking practices.
 Proceeds from some cocktails go towards reforestation efforts, and staff are treated very well too, offered incentives towards their physical and mental wellbeing.